 Second, Learn to Take Control of Emotions

 We can learn to take control of emotions through breath, ocular focus, and body awareness.

 Activities that promote integration makes us more aware of our thought life and emotions.
 We control our thoughts and feelings when body, mind, and spirit are balanced.

 When you practice these three tactics, you will minimize the effects of harmful negative emotions.
 Here’s how to do it.

 Be Mindful and Monitor Your Thoughts

 When you become aware of your thought life, you will be more in touch with your feelings.
 When you are more in touch with your feelings, you live from the heart.
-This perspective makes you aware at the beginning of the chain reaction.
+This perspective makes you aware of the beginning of the chain reaction.
 When you contact the source of your emotions, they are easier to control.
-It’s easy to do with a bit of practice; you’ll be a mindfulness expert.
+It’s easy to do with a bit of practice, you’ll be a mindfulness expert.

 We have a complete training module on this skill, including seated and walking Mindfulness.
 Try it, and you’ll see how good it feels to be aware of what’s going on in your mind.